NdumisoCPUT/informal-business-management/Domain_Model.md

 # Domain Model

-This domain model captures the core entities, their attributes, methods, and relationships based on the system functionality established across Assignments 4, 6, and 8.
+This domain model outlines the key entities, their attributes, methods, and relationships that define the core logic and structure of the system, based on functionality implemented throughout the development lifecycle.

 | **Entity**        | **Attributes**                                     | **Methods**                                | **Relationships**                                      |
 |-------------------|----------------------------------------------------|---------------------------------------------|---------------------------------------------------------|